Last modified January 29, 2024 by Shelly Wolfe

 You must design the user interface and initiate the live activity.
 Ensure the NSSupportsLiveActivities property is set to ‘YES’ for your main app target.

-The activityId parameter allows you to associate a custom string with the activity’s push token.
-Swrve supports mapping the activityId to all associated tokens when a request is made to Swrve’s Live Activity API.
+The activityId is a mandatory property and allows you to associate a custom string with the activity’s push token.
+Swrve supports mapping the activityId to all associated tokens when a request is made to Swrve’s Live Activity API, which facilitates starting, updating and ending Live Activities.

 Starts the tracking of a specified activity.